bytebase/bytebase.com-old/docs/concepts/roles-and-permissions.md

 Any user can create project.
 By default, the project creator is granted the `Project Owner` role.

-> Project Developer does not have any additional project level permissions.
-It's for the sidebar to list the projects where the user is a member, as well as the databases belonged to those projects.

 <hint-block type="info">

 Project Developer does not have any additional project level permissions.
 It's for the sidebar to list the projects where the user is a member, as well as the databases belonged to those projects.

 </hint-block>

 | Project level permission              | Project Developer | Project Owner | Workspace Owner |